hzc363/MetaCyto/README.md

 ## Examples

-Three simple examples are created to show users how to use MetaCyto for different purposes.
+Three self-contained examples, including code and data, are created to show users how to use MetaCyto for different purposes.

 * **MetaCyto_Example_Meta_Local:** This example shows how to perform meta-analysis using MetaCyto on your local datasets.